+The staff are invited to complete the Provide First Aid training course every three years.
 Mental Health First Aid training was provided to an individual staff member.

 St John Ambulance continue to replenish the first aid kit every six months.
 Further, flu vaccinations were also provided to all staff free of charge.
 Fire wardens are also encouraged to attend various training programs on a regular basis.
-The Association continued the emphasis on healthy eating habits by providing fresh fruit to all staff.